MetaphorData/looker-action/README.md

     looker-client-id: ''
     looker-client-secret: ''

     # Path to the Looker project, generally "./"
     lookml-dir: ''

+    # A JSON file containing Looker database connections settings
+    connection-map: ''

     # S3 URL for the output, in the form of s3://<bucket>/<file_name>.json
     s3-path: ''